eliemichel/WebGPU-distribution/README.md

 - You can check that no malicious code was added.
 - You can refine the compilation options (e.g., you may tweak in [`dawn/FetchDawnSource.cmake`](dawn/FetchDawnSource.cmake) the options that are passed to Dawn).
-- You can inspect the source code of your implementation when debugging, to better track down your issues down to the underlying graphics API (DirectX, Vulkan, Metal).
+- You can inspect the source code of your implementation when debugging, to better track your issues down to the underlying graphics API (DirectX, Vulkan, Metal).
 - You can modify and customize the implementation (as long as you don't try to use your extensions in Web builds).
 - You can build for platforms for which precompiled binaries are not provided.